Tanishqfarkya5/IMBD-Rating-Analysis/README.md

-**📊 Power BI Dashboard:**
+**🎬 Power BI Dashboard: IMDb Ratings Analysis**
-Data Warehouse Insights
-This repository contains a Power BI dashboard project titled "Data Warehouse Insights", which provides a comprehensive analytical view of organizational data sourced from a data warehouse.
-The dashboard includes visually appealing and interactive reports that help in monitoring key performance indicators and deriving business insights.
+This repository contains a Power BI dashboard project focused on analyzing IMDb movie ratings.
+The dashboard offers a comprehensive, visual overview of movie trends, ratings distribution, top genres, and performance across different dimensions.

-**🧾 File Included**
+**📁 File Included**
-DW.pbix – The main Power BI dashboard file.
+DW.pbix – Power BI file for the IMDb Ratings Analysis Dashboard.

-**💡 Dashboard Overview**
+**🎥 Project Overview**

-The Data Warehouse Dashboard is designed to present data-driven insights through:

-📈 Interactive visualizations

-📊 Summary-level KPIs

-🧩 Drill-down capability for detailed exploration

-📆 Time-based trend analysis

-🗂️ Categorical comparisons

-It supports data-driven decisions by showcasing meaningful metrics across various departments or categories, depending on the underlying data model.
+The IMDb Ratings Dashboard is designed to help users explore and understand trends in movie ratings using interactive visualizations.
+It enables quick identification of top-rated films, popular genres, and year-wise performance, offering valuable insights for film enthusiasts, analysts, or media professionals.

-**🔍 Key Features**
+**📊 Key Features**

-Dynamic Filters & Slicers for granular analysis

-KPI Visuals to track performance against goals

-Line & Bar Charts for trend analysis

-Tables & Cards for snapshot summaries

-Relationship Modeling for linking multiple datasets

-Custom DAX Measures for calculated insights
+⭐ Average Ratings Overview: Summary of overall rating trends

+🎭 Genre-wise Analysis: Discover which genres consistently perform better

+📅 Year-wise Release Insights: Visual trends of ratings over the years

+🏆 Top 10 Movies by Rating: Quick access to top-rated films

+🌍 Country-wise Rating Distribution (if available in data)

+🔍 Interactive filters and slicers for deeper exploration

-**🛠️ Technologies Used**
+**🛠️ Built With**
 Power BI Desktop

-DAX (Data Analysis Expressions)
+DAX for calculated metrics

-Power Query
+Power Query for data transformation

-Data Modeling

-Data Warehouse/Data Mart (source)
+IMDb movie dataset (structured in a data warehouse or flat files)